Term Insurance with Return of Premium: Benefits, Features & More

 Tax Benefits: There are dual tax benefits in TROP.
 The premium paid under TROP allows the tax deduction up to 1.5 lakh under Section 80C of the Income Tax Act.
 Secondly, the return you receive as 'refunded premiums' at the end of the policy term is also tax-free under Section 10(10D).

-The best TROP plans offer additional benefits such as riders or add-ons to enhance your coverage.
+The best TROP plans offer additional benefits, such as riders or add-ons to enhance your coverage.
 For example, you can opt for a critical illness rider and get a lump sum amount in return if diagnosed with a serious illness.
 Choosing a waiver of premium rider could be a second option, which means you would not have to pay future premiums if you face any health issues or disabilities.
 These riders give you extra support during tough times without affecting your savings or insurance benefits.

 Term Insurance and Term Insurance with Return of Premium - What’s the Difference?